 I assumed I knew my way around Zoom being a frequent attendee on conference calls.
 Turns out it’s different when you’re the one speaking.
 Even if you’re a co-host in Zoom, it doesn’t automatically record when it’s your turn on the limelight.

-It’s a good thing RE/MAX, as host of the webinar series, always records it to share to agents who weren’t present.
-Otherwise, it would have been a real shame to not have any recording of my first ever webinar.
+It’s a good thing RE/MAX, as host of the webinar series, always records it to share with agents who weren’t present.
+Otherwise, it would have been a real shame to not have any recording of my first-ever webinar.

 2. You need a small introduction.